grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 We're starting with the bare minimum to use the executor.
 Compared to previous executors, this has a bit more required configuration beyond the usual `executor` itself.

-Reviewing the [options in the documentation](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/), we see that the `rate` and `duration` are now required.
-This makes sense given the focus of this executor is achieving and maintaining the specified _iteration rate_ over the provided timeframe.
+As noted in the [`constant-arrival-rate` documentation](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/),  `rate` and `duration` are now required.
+This makes sense given the focus of this executor is to acheive and maintain the specified _iteration rate_ over the provided timeframe.

-Let's defer the discussion of `preAllocatedVUs` for the moment until we get our initial test execution completed.
+Let's defer the discussion of `preAllocatedVUs` for the moment until our initial test finishes.

 ### Initial test run